Effective: August 6, 1999 (revised September 28, 2012)

 1. Budgets for Outside Legal Counsel and Law Department Disbursements

 Each fiscal year the Law Department will receive a budget from the Corporation to pay for the costs of outside legal counsel, travel, disbursements and other out-of-pocket expenses relating to legal services rendered at the request of the Law Department (collectively “Outside Legal Costs”) and Law Department disbursements including but not limited to travel for in-house counsel, disbursements and other out-of-pocket expenses (collectively “Law Department Disbursements”) based on historic use and projected costs.
 Although the budget for Outside Legal Costs will be agreed between the Law Department and the Corporation, ultimate responsibility for such Outside Legal Costs remains the responsibility of the individual Components and will be allocated accordingly by the Law Department with the concurrence of each Component based on the historic and anticipated needs of such Component.
-Any change to a Component’s budget will be identified in a letter from the Vice-President, Real Estate Services, Legal Services and General Counsel to that Component.
+Any change to a Component’s budget will be identified in a letter from the Vice-President, Legal Services, General Counsel and Corporate Secretary.
 However, corporate-wide issues or issues of major importance may be paid for by Head Office.
 Corporate-wide issues are issues which have no specific Component within the Corporation responsible for the issue, have corporate-wide implications, or are accepted as such by the President and CEO, and for which a budget can be identified.

 Senior management of the Component will receive a monthly report showing its Outside Legal Costs and Law Department Disbursements.
 The report shall set out the matter(s) to which the work relates, the law firm retained, invoice date and number, and the amount (including disbursements) invoiced.